carlosgarguz/RouteMe/README.md

 # RouteMe
-Final degree thesis - Android application that computes the fastest that computes the fastest of the possible routes between several destinations based on real time traffic data.

 This is my final degree teshis.
 Generally speaking, it consists on an android application developed in java that computes the fastest of the possible routes between several destinations based on real time traffic data.